mshreyes/mshreyes.github.io/README.md

 - **[Writings](https://newtonatetheapple.substack.com/)**: Articles on science, internet, chess and more.

 - **[Projects](Project/README.md)**: Projects that I've worked on (including both major and mini projects).
 And some basic *programming* stuff.
+    - Effect of simulated microgravity & hypergravity on growth characteristics in cyanobacteria Synechocystis PCC 6803.
-    - Feasibility of a Dyson Ring
+    - Feasibility of a Dyson Ring.
-    - Analysis of Lorenz Equations
+    - Analysis of Lorenz Equations.
-    - Fortran 90/95 Programs
+    - Fortran 90/95 Programs.
-    - Computational methods in Physics
+    - Computational methods in Physics.

 - **[Reading](Reading/README.md)**: Quotes, intriguing passages and advice from books that I've finished reading.